- Programs & Events

 Graduate students will be eligible for a research grant only once during the course of any degree program.
 Receipt of a grant does not preclude eligibility for other forms of CEW financial support.

-The deadline has passed for winter 2017 funding.
-Applications for 2017-2018 will be accepted in second half of winter term 2017.
+Applications for 2017-2018 will be accepted in mid-March 2017.
 The link will be added here as soon as the application is available.

 For questions email email@example.com.